xkeshav/color-collector/README.md

 ## Description

-In an open CSS file, this extension scans for all color values. and collect the color value and assign into an individual variable for every different color and include all these variables in a `:root` selector at the top of document. and replace the color values with the new variable name in the same CSS file,
+In an open CSS file, this extension parse file for all color values and collect the color value and assign into an descriptive variable for every different color and include all these variables in a `:root` pseudo-class at the very top, also replace the color values in file with these new variable name.

+## Use Case

+This approach has a few benefits.
+First, it can help make your code more readable by giving names to colors that might otherwise be difficult to remember.
+Second, it can help you avoid duplicating colors throughout your code.
+And third, if you ever need to change a color value, you can do so in one place and have the change propagate throughout your entire stylesheet.

 ## Install

-- Open Extensions sideBar panel in Visual Studio Code and choose the menu options for _View → Extensions_ or use `Ctrl + Shift + X` or `Cmd + Shift + X`
+- Open Extensions sideBar panel in VS Code and choose the menu options for _View → Extensions_ or use `Ctrl + Shift + X` or `Cmd + Shift + X`
-- Search for `css color collector`
+- Search for `css color collector` or `xkeshav`,
 - Click _Install_

 ## Features

 - Collect all color format, including `hex`, `rgb`, `rgba`, `hsl`, `hsla`, `hwb` and 148 named color.
-- Names of variables are intuitive and include property and selector as prefixes
-- Prevent duplicate color and assign it into same variable name ( which comes first in file)
+- Prevent duplicate color and assign it into same variable name based on which comes first in the file.
-- a different hex format of color also counted as duplicate color and handled properly. for eg. `#fff` and `#ffffff` and `#fffffff` are same color
+- hex format color variations are treated as duplicate colors and are handled properly. for eg. `#fff` and `#ffffff` and `#ffffffff` are same color.
+- Names of variables are intuitive and include property and selector as prefixes. for eg.

+below css file

 ```css
 body {